thoth-tech/documentation/docs/OnTrack/Design_Feature/Design.md

 - Unit chairs can select a course and upload various types of content (documents, presentations, videos, etc.).
 - An "Upload" button allows them to select files from their local storage.
-- Unit chairs can organize content by creating folders or categories for different topics or modules like Week 1, Week 2 and so on.
+- Unit chairs can organise content by creating folders or categories for different topics or modules like Week 1, Week 2 and so on.
 - They can also set access permissions for each content item, determining whether it's visible to all students or just them.